devsoap/docs/docs/_vaadin_flow_gradle_plugin_groovy/creating_a_new_project.md

 ---
 layout: default
-title: Create a new project
+title: Create a new Groovy project
 ---

 # {{ page.title }}